What are Community Shares?

 Community Shares are shares in Community Benefit Societies, Co-operative Societies and Industrial and Provident Societies (IPSs).
 These are limited liability organisations which have a social purpose as the driving force of their organisation.
 They are not companies and are registered and regulated by the Financial Services Authority rather than Companies House.

 They were originally defined by the Industrial and Provident Societies Partnership Act of 1852.
-Legislation has been updated over the years and they are now subject to The Co-operative and Community Benefit Societies and Credit Unions Act 2010.
+Legislation has been updated over the years and they are now subject to The Co-operative and Community Benefit Societies Act 2014.

 They are divided into two types, and since 2014 are clearly indicated in the Register as to which type they are.
 Earlier registered IPSs are generally not identified as to which type they are, unless the word co-operative is in their name, in which case the are a Bona-fide Co-op:-